apache/iceberg/site/README.md

 cp ../.asf.yaml site/
 mkdocs gh-deploy --dirty
 ```
 This assumes that the Apache remote is named `apache` and will push to the `asf-site` branch.
-To use a different remote add `-r <remote-name>`.
+To use a different remote add `-r <remote-name>` to the `mkdocs` command.

-Please note that the commands listed above for publishing the site are taken from ASF INFRA's [Project sites using MKDocs](https://infra.apache.org/asfyaml-mkdocs.html) page.
+Please note that the commands listed above for publishing the site were taken from ASF INFRA's [Project sites using MKDocs](https://infra.apache.org/asfyaml-mkdocs.html) page.
 If you encounter any problems publishing the site, please check this page first to see if the process has changed.